ethereum/EIPs/EIPS/eip-ldgrtoken.md

     /**
      * Look up the security’s transfer agent.
      *
-     * ‘isTransferAgent’ is a public function.
+     * isTransferAgent is a public function.
-     * ‘isTransferAgent’ requires the _lookup address to determine if that address
+     * isTransferAgent requires the _lookup address to determine if that address
      *   is the security’s transfer agent.
      */
     function isTransferAgent(address _lookup) public view returns (bool);

     /**
-     * ‘transfer’ is not a legal, regulated call and must be implemented to always fail.
+     * transfer is not a legal, regulated call and must be implemented to always fail.
      */
     transfer(address to, uint tokens) public returns (bool success);

     /**
-     * ‘Approval’ does not have to be implemented.
+     * Approval does not have to be implemented.
 This event should never be triggered as
      * the functions that emit this even are not legal, regulated calls.
      */
     event Approval(address indexed tokenOwner, address indexed spender, uint tokens);

     /**
-     * ‘allowance’ is not a legal, regulated call and must be implemented to always fail.
+     * allowance is not a legal, regulated call and must be implemented to always fail.
      */
     allowance(address tokenOwner, address spender) public constant returns (uint remaining);

     /**
-     * ‘approve’ is not a legal, regulated call and must be implemented to always fail.
+     * approve is not a legal, regulated call and must be implemented to always fail.
      */
     approve(address spender, uint tokens) public returns (bool success);

     /**
      * Transfer securities.
      *
-     * ‘transferFrom’ must implement the onlyIssuerTransferAgent modifier to only allow the
+     * transferFrom must implement the onlyIssuerTransferAgent modifier to only allow the
-     *     address of the issuer’s Registered Transfer Agent to transfer LDGRTokens.
+     *     address of the issuer’s Registered Transfer Agent to transfer `LDGRToken`s.
-     * ‘transferFrom’ requires the _from address to have _value tokens.
+     * transferFrom requires the _from address to have _value tokens.
-     * ‘transferFrom’ requires that the _to address must not be 0 because securities must
+     * transferFrom requires that the _to address must not be 0 because securities must
      *     not destroyed in this manner.
      */
     function transferFrom(address _from, address _to, uint256 _value) public